 |1 phase Envoy & Ct's (for full monitoring) comes with 5 year warranty

 |Yes in practice, but no - according to limited warranty document.

 Oh, and in case you missed it: the components that monitor production and reveal any problems you may have with your microinverters over the next 10 years … those parts are only warranted for 5 years.

 2. Battery compatibility

 Effectively this means you can have a large solar system and a small battery, or a small solar system and a big battery.
-If you had the option to DC couple, you could have a large solar system and a big battery.
-But going Enpahse does not give you that option.
-(This part became all too complicated for a single blog, Subscribe to my blog and I’ll send you my AC vs DC couple blog soon.)
+If you had the option to DC-couple, you could have a large solar system and a big battery.
+But going to Enphase does not give you that option.
+Read my blog on AC vs DC-coupled batteries.